Fulgurex

-Fulgurex is a manufacturer of Brass models of railway rolling stock.
+Fulgurex is a Swiss-based manufacturer of Brass models of railway rolling stock.
+Count Antonio Giansanti Coluzzi founded the company in 1947.

 History

-Fulgurex was created in 1947 as a specialized model train shop located in Lausanne, Switzerland by the bishop Antonio Giansanti Coluzzi, a tin plate train collector and the official distributor of the VB brand in Switzerland.
+Fulgurex was created in 1947 as a specialized model train shop located in Lausanne, Switzerland by Count Antonio Giansanti Coluzzi, a tin plate train collector and the official distributor of the VB brand in Switzerland.

 In 1962, in collaboration with Tenshodo, Fulgurex started to produce its own brass models.
 The first was a 141 R steam engine, reproduced in H0 scale.

 In 1967, it launched its first model in O scale, followed by 1 gauge in 1970, then N scale in 1983.

 In the 1970s Fulgurex produced 1/12 scale models of the Mercedes-Benz SSKL and Bentley 8 Litre.